-Balanced Trade - Definition
+Balanced Trade - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Accounting, Taxation, and Reporting

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Business Management & Operations

 Table of ContentsWhat is Balanced Trade?How Does Balanced Trade Work?Arguments Against Balanced TradeAcademic Research on Balanced Trade

 In a balanced trade, a country does not account for trade surplus or trade deficits.
 This model mandates countries to equal their imports with exports.
 This ensures that a zero balance of trade is achieved which could also include the introduction of other means.
 Balanced trade is provided as a relative option to free trade.